Kristian383/chordex-master/README.md

 # chordex
-As a guitarist in my free time, i've come with an idea of making an web app named ##[ChordEx](https://chordex.net/) which is imagined to be a virtual songbook where you can write your own information about songs that you learn or make.
+As a guitarist in my free time, i've come with an idea of making an web app named [ChordEx](https://chordex.net/) which is imagined to be a virtual songbook where you can write your own information about songs that you learn or make.

+This repository shows frontend code
+Backend is visible here: https://github.com/Kristian383/backend_chordex

 ## Project setup
 ```